RAMPAGE: RAndomized Mid-Point for debiAsed Gradient Extrapolation: Conclusion

 \section{Conclusion}

 In this work, we addressed the discretization bias inherent in EG and its variants when applied to non-linear vector fields.
 To overcome these integration shortcomings, we introduced RAMPAGE, a randomized unbiased gradient extrapolation scheme, and its variance-reduced counterpart, RAMPAGE+.
-By leveraging exact antithetic sampling, RAMPAGE+ functions as an unbiased geometric path-integrator that mitigates internal first-order variance, providing theoretical and improvements over the base RAMPAGE architecture.
-We established optimal $\mathcal{O}(1/k)$ best-iterate convergence guarantees for root-finding problems across a spectrum of challenging geometric regimes, including co-coercivity, co-hypomonotonicity, and generalized $\alpha$-symmetric Lipschitzness.
-Furthermore, we extended the proposed stochastic integration framework to constrained VIs through symmetrically scaled variants, and to both deterministic and stochastic smooth convex-concave minimax games, guaranteeing ergodic $\mathcal{O}(1/k)$ convergence to Nash equilibria.
-Notably, our analysis certified that, despite its randomized exploration mechanism, the antithetic coupling in RAMPAGE+ yields purely deterministic bounds in several of the studied settings.
+By leveraging exact antithetic sampling, RAMPAGE+ functions as an unbiased geometric path-integrator that mitigates internal first-order variance, providing theoretical improvements over the base RAMPAGE architecture.
+We established optimal $\mathcal{O}(1/k)$ best-iterate convergence guarantees for numerous root-finding and constrained VI problems.
+Notably, our analysis demonstrated that, despite its randomized exploration mechanism, the antithetic coupling in RAMPAGE+ yields purely deterministic bounds in several of the studied settings.

-The proposed framework leads to several promising future directions.
-First, extending the antithetic integration analysis to non-convex-non-concave minimax games and more general nonlinear equation and fixed point calculation is a natural next step.
-Second, developing accelerated version, e.g. via integrating Halpern's iteration, and deriving last-iterate convergence guarantees is worth exploring.
-Finally, developing stochastic version of the proposed methods for general problems, and extending our formalism to optimistic gradient methods is an interesting next step.